allendavidsnook/allendavidsnook.github.io/_posts/2021-10-18-my-team-and-i-built-a-thing-bluetooth-swift-iphone-and-ipad-payments.md

 ---
-title: My Team and I Built A Thing: Bluetooth + Swift = iPhone and iPad Payments!
+title: My Team and I Built A Thing Bluetooth plus Swift equals iPhone and iPad Payments
 ---

 TLDR: In-Person Payments for WooCommerce is Live